omise/girlscout/README.md

 ## Accesses

-GirlScout provides AR-style accessor methods on model classes, use them to retrieve data from HelpScout:
+GirlScout provides AR-style accessor methods for model classes; use them to retrieve data from HelpScout:

 ### Mailbox
 ```ruby